martgil/webext-docs/menus.rst

          :name: [``documentUrlPatterns``]
          :type: (array of string, optional)

          Lets you restrict the item to apply only to documents whose URL matches one of the given patterns.
 (This applies to frames as well.)
-For details on the format of a pattern, see <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns'>Match Patterns</a>.
+For details on the format of a pattern, see `Match Patterns <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns>`__.

       .. api-member::